dsai-asia/PDS/README.md

 5. Self-Exercises
   - Every Lecture has a lab folder containing the assessment and solution.
 Anyhow, I also compile a list of possible exercises for student's self learning inside the Self-Exercises folder.
 6. AIT-2020
   - The file "0.
 Course Introduction.ipynb" contains how I run the course.
-Each lab session is a 3 hours lab.
+This course is a 15 weeks course, each week having two labs of 3 hours each.
 Each lab always end with the assessment and solution.

 I would also like to give credits to several githubs that I have revised to create this: